awslabs/aws-cicd-workshop-cpt/labs/01-repo/README.md

 ## View the Repository using the AWS Console

-to view this newly created repo in the AWS console, [use this link](https://eu-west-1.console.aws.amazon.com/codesuite/codecommit/repositories/CICD/browse?region=eu-west-1)
+To view this newly created repo in the AWS console, [use this link](https://eu-west-1.console.aws.amazon.com/codesuite/codecommit/repositories/CICD/browse?region=eu-west-1)

-> Todo

-- [] modify this for sample repo.
-- [] check to see if we should add the detials for creating a PR.